• Skip to main content

 Cook the beef and onions: Add beef and green onions, breaking beef apart and cooking till no longer pink.

 Add the noodles: Add noodles to grill and toss with beef.
-Pro tip....be really careful transporting the noodles out to the grill as they may have slid right off the plate on me onto the deck more than once!
+Pro tip....be really careful transporting the noodles out to the grill.
+They may have slid right off the plate on me onto the deck more than once!

 Add the sauce: Add sauce to beef and noodle mixture and mix through, cooking for a few minutes longer.